JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 solve(prob,CVODE_Adams())
 ```

-(For those familar with solving ode's in  MATLAB, this is similar to `ode113`)
+(For those familiar with solving ODEs in  MATLAB, this is similar to `ode113`)

 If you try the `dopri` method from
 [Ernst Hairer's Fortran Suite](https://www.unige.ch/~hairer/software.html), you